 Samples of narration genres:

-A reading from the first chapter of this historical romance introduces the listener to Tama, a runaway slave who escapes bondage from a North Carolina Plantation, as she seeks freedom among Native Americans traveling westward along the infamous “Trail of Tears.”
+A reading from the first chapter of A Thousand Steps, an historical romance, that introduces the listener to Tama, a runaway slave who escapes bondage from a North Carolina Plantation, as she seeks freedom among Native Americans traveling westward along the infamous “Trail of Tears.”
 Includes two female voices.

 100%: The Story of a Patriot, by Upton Sinclair

 A story about the conflicts between labor and big business during WW1.
 This excerpt from chapter 1 introduces the reader to, Peter Gudge, the novel’s central character.
 Includes a male and female voice.

 My Bondage and My Freedom, By Frederick Douglass